 The conceptual home octave maps to the keyboard as illustrated next for two of the twelve possible home octaves (the blue text for the scale frame is only for contrast with black piano keys).
 The mix of black and white piano keys is visibly very different for different home octaves but the difference is manageable because the scale frame is simple, the alphabet is simple, and both are independent of any notation for notes.
-The only caveat is the necessity of keeping the piano key of the home tonic fixed in the mind, to avoid confusion with recently played pieces that may contain some of the same building blocks identified relative to different home tonics.
+The only caveat is the necessity of keeping the piano key of the home tonic fixed in the mind, to avoid confusion with recently played pieces that may contain some of the same building blocks identified relative to different home tonics (perhaps helped by using a small stick-on label).

 Octave shapes are very simple on the keyboard because octaves are the easiest intervals to find on the keyboard next to half tones.
-Symmetric octave shapes are particularly simple.
+Symmetric octave shapes formed of opposite inversions of the same tritone are particularly simple.
 The octave notes and the keyboard center are, with one exception, opposite kinds of piano keys (white vs. black).
 The easy-to-remember exception is the B octave, the keyboard center of which is F, both of which are white piano keys.
 There are no all-black-key tritones.